040code/040code/_posts/2018-03-04-verlet-integration.md

 The picture shows the situation when hitting the ceiling.
 Hitting the floor and the walls works similar.
-And that's all the math and code you need to simulate `Points` moving in a bounded space.
+And that's all the math and code you need to simulate Points moving in a bounded space.
 Now let's add sticks to the simulation.

 ### Stick constraints

 Not only walls are restricting `Points` from free movement; sticks also constrain them.
 A stick connects 2 points and has a configured length.
-The goal of the stick constraint is to move the points at the end of the stick closer to the configured length of the stick.
+The goal of the stick constraint is to move the points at the end of the stick to the configured length of the stick.

 <a href="#">
     <img src="{{ site.baseurl }}/img/verlet-physics/stick-constraints.png"
     alt="apply stick constraints diagram">
 </a>

-So instead of trying to calculate the solution that satisfies all constraints at once, this code simply looks at one stick at a time and 'solves' the constraint problem by repeatedly solving stick constraints in isolation.
+Instead of trying to calculate the solution that satisfies all stick constraints at once, this code simply looks at one stick at a time and 'solves' the constraint problem by repeatedly solving stick constraints in isolation.

 ```clojure
 (defn apply-stick-constraint